MasterZack69/mpv-config/README.md

 I use d3d11 because I have nvidia gpu only and vulkan/vulkun was giving me problems on non-standard resolutions such as 960p.

 ### In case you didn't read the docs
-- For Linux: Clone this repo in ~/.config/ and rename portable_config to mpv
+- For Linux: Clone this repo rename portable_config to mpv and move the folder mpv to .config/
 - For Wind00z: read the docs idk